VIETNAM COUNTRY GUIDE

 • Any necessary applications for additional sublicenses or permits.

-Financial Markets and Stocks in Vietnam
+Buying Stocks in Vietnam

-We recently listed Vietnam as one of the best countries for investment in Southeast Asia overall.
 This was aided by the fact that Vietnam’s stock market is one of the best in all of Asia, even outperforming exchanges in Hong Kong and Thailand.

 It’s possible to buy Vietnam stocks via ETFs (Exchange Traded Funds) at a US broker, yet the best way to invest in Vietnam’s economic growth is by opening a local brokerage account to invest directly in both of the nation’s stock exchanges.